lawrennd/old_talks/_mlai/gaussian-processes.md

 \subsection{Gaussian Process}

-\notes{In our [session on Bayesian regression](./week7.ipynb) we sampled from the prior over paraemters.
+\notes{In our \refnotes{session on Bayesian regression}{bayesian-regression} we sampled from the prior over paraemters.
 Through the properties of multivariate Gaussian densities this prior over parameters implies a particular density for our data observations, $\dataVector$.
 In this session we sampled directly from this distribution for our data, avoiding the intermediate weight-space representation.
 This is the approach taken by *Gaussian processes*.
 In a Gaussian process you specify the *covariance function* directly, rather than *implicitly* through a basis matrix and a prior over parameters.
 Gaussian processes have the advantage that they can be *nonparametric*, which in simple terms means that they can have *infinite* basis functions.
 In the lectures we introduced the *exponentiated quadratic* covariance, also known as the RBF or the Gaussian or the squared exponential covariance function.
 This covariance function is specified by}
 $$
 \kernelScalar(\inputVector, \inputVector^\prime) = \alpha \exp\left( -\frac{\left\Vert \inputVector-\inputVector^\prime\right\Vert^2}{2\ell^2}\right),
 $$